 Deciding on the Right Major for You

 Many first-year students enter college with an interest in one or two academic paths, while others feel comfortable exploring several majors before they make a commitment.
 Perhaps a smaller number of students arrive on campus with an unwavering commitment to a specific major.
 What do all of these students have in common?
-Most incoming students—and this would also include potential major changers—typically feel at least a degree of uncertainty about their course of study.
-This is okay, as long as uncertainty does not lead to indecisiveness and switching from one major to another without good reasons to do so.
+Most incoming students—and this would also include potential major changers—typically feel at least some uncertainty about their course of study.
+That's okay, as long as uncertainty does not lead to indecisiveness and switching from one major to another without good reasons to do so.

 Familiarize Yourself with the Requirements for All Majors